Skip Ribbon Commands

 Studies have been designed so teachers can develop courses appropriate to the needs of their students.
 The flexibility in the study design should be applied when considering a student’s comparative unfamiliarity with the English language.

-Students seeking enrolment in VCE Second Language studies
+Enrolment in Second Language studies

-Specific eligibility requirements apply for VCE Second Language studies in Chinese, Indonesian, Japanese, Korean and Vietnamese.
+Specific eligibility requirements apply for Second Language studies in Chinese, Indonesian, Japanese, Korean and Vietnamese.
 These studies are designed to cater for students who have learnt all they know of the language in an Australian school or similar environment.

 The student must provide sufficient evidence to support their application.
 The home school principal or their delegate must then make an initial assessment using criteria and advice provided by the VCAA and complete the principal’s declaration section of the relevant VASS forms.
 All accompanying documentation must be in English or have been translated into English by a recognised translation authority.